 Neighbors Southwest is home to several lovely parks with access to nature, trails, swimming pools, tennis courts, toddler play parks, sports fields, picnic areas, trout fishing, and more.

-This lovely man-made water feature and paved path is one of our favorite destinations in Beaverton.
+This lovely man-made water feature, with surrounding paved path, is one of our favorite destinations in Beaverton.
 As far as we know, it doesn’t have an official name.
 We call it The Pond.

 Murrayhill Recreation Association